Yes he can: 'Clever boy' Obama returns to Indonesia for family vacation

 Obama kicked off the holiday on the island of Bali, where he stayed at the luxurious Four Seasons Resort Bali near the cultural center of Ubud.

-On Wednesday, Obama and him family arrived in the city of Yogyakarta on Java island, and visited the ancient temple of Borobudur.
+On Wednesday, Obama and his family arrived in the city of Yogyakarta on Java island, and visited the ancient temple of Borobudur.

 According to CNN Indonesia, Central Java police deployed 700 officers to secure his visit to Borobudur, a Buddhist temple dating from the 8th and 9th centuries.